-We can never fully predict how our relationship will unfold, but there are some hints you can look at to see whether you and your therapist will click:
+We can never fully predict how our relationship will unfold, but there are some hints you can look at to see whether you and your psychotherapist will get along:

-- Phone calls – Due to their brevity, they’re less reliable, but if someone makes you agitated or nervous as soon as you call, that’s a sign that they’re not a good fit for you.
+Phone calls – Due to their brevity, they’re less reliable, but if someone makes you agitated or nervous as soon as you call, that’s a sign to drop it.

-- Profiles – If you’re using an Internet website platform, read the details provided.
-Perhaps somebody’s into the same hobbies as you, which can be a good foundation to expand on.
-Though the impact of social media can’t be neglected, viewing your therapist Instagram or Facebook profile may not be the best indicator of their competence.
+Profiles – If you’re using an Internet website platform, read the details provided.
+Perhaps somebody’s into the same hobbies as you, which can be a good base to expand on.
+Though the impact of social media can’t be neglected, viewing your psychotherapist’s Instagram or Facebook profile may not be the best indicator of their competence.